davidsaltacc/cgsearch/README.md

+# TODO EDIT THIS - SOME THINGS ARE NOT UP TO DATE

 # CGSearch

 A search engine with a bunch of QOL features for games from "non-steam" sources.
 I don't know how much I can say here without getting the repository removed, although im pretty sure the functionality alone will not, as all it does is act as a search engine, which doesn't actually host any files.